smaurice101/readthedocs/docs/source/docker.rst

        your solution container.
    * - --env READTHEDOCS=<Token>
      - Create, copy and paste the Readthedocs token here.
-Refer to :ref:``
+Refer to :ref:`Set Up Readthedocs`
    * - --env GITREPOURL=<your github repo>
      - This is your Git repo you cloned from: